RimshaBibi/typescript/README.md

 This project is licensed under the [MIT License](LICENSE).

 ### Contact
-For questions or support, contact Rimsha Bibi.
+For questions or support, contact [Rimsha Bibi on LinkedIn](https://www.linkedin.com/in/rimsha-bibi-443745204 "LinkedIn ID").